d3/d3-selection/README.md

 div.data([1, 2, 4, 8, 16, 32], function(d) { return d; });
 ```

 Since a key function was specified (as the identity function), and the new data contains the numbers [4, 8, 16] which match existing elements in the document, the update selection contains three DIV elements.
-We’ll leave those elements as-is.
-We can append new elements for [1, 2, 32] using the enter selection:
+Leaving those elements as-is, we can append new elements for [1, 2, 32] using the enter selection:

 ```js
 div.enter().append("div").text(function(d) { return d; });